CAMPOmega

 This is an invitation for those who are serious about training their bodies, brains, hearts and minds.

-Homegrown Humans.
-It's us.
+Homegrown Humans — it's us.
 All of us.
 Fully alive.
 Deeply committed.
 Fearless.
 Joyful.
 Courageous.
 Kind.
 Steeped in the deep knowing of who we are and what is ours to do.

 "There is something magical about this tribe which I can't explain but it feels both uplifting and centering."